oisdk/site/posts/2016-11-17-semirings-lhs.markdown

 Eric Kidd describes it as `PerhapsT`{.haskell}: a `Maybe`{.haskell} with attached probability in his [excellent blog post](http://www.randomhacks.net/2007/02/21/refactoring-probability-distributions/) [and his paper in -@kidd_build_2007].

-Straight away, we can optimise this representation by transforming [leaky](https://twitter.com/gabrielg439/status/659170544038707201) `WriterT`{.haskell} into a state monad:
+Straight away, we can optimise this representation by transforming the [leaky](https://twitter.com/gabrielg439/status/659170544038707201) `WriterT`{.haskell} into a state monad:

 ```{.haskell .literate}
 newtype WeightedT s m a = WeightedT